What is Craniosynostosis?

 The condition can be diagnosed by professionals, such as a GP.
 Although we are unable to treat craniosynostosis at Technology in Motion, our clinicians know the signs to look for when a baby has craniosynostosis rather than a form of flat head syndrome.

-There are four main types of craniosynostosis: Sagittal Synostosis, Coronal Craniosynostosis, Metopic Synostosis, and Lambdoid Synostosis.
+There are four main types of craniosynostosis: Sagittal Suture Synostosis, Coronal Suture Craniosynostosis, Metopic Suture Synostosis and Unicoronal Synostosis.

 Surgery is the only option in all cases of synostosis and if surgery is to be carried out, it’s important for specialists to consider which suture has fused, the baby’s age, and any other symptoms that the infant might be showing.